davidtimovski/soccer-streamlined/README.md

 ### Thank you

-To all of the streamers and watchers at [www.reddit.com/r/soccerstreams](www.reddit.com/r/soccerstreams) for making this extension possible.
+To all of the streamers and watchers at [www.reddit.com/r/soccerstreams_pl](www.reddit.com/r/soccerstreams_pl) and [www.reddit.com/r/soccerstreams_other](www.reddit.com/r/soccerstreams_other) for making this extension possible.

 ### License